veritas44/app-builder-console/pages/docs/Backend/Credentials.md

 3. Select the **Web application** application type.
 4. Name your OAuth 2.0 client and click **Create**

 After configuration is complete, take note of the client ID and client Secret that was created.
-You'll need to set them as the variables  CLIENT_ID and CLIENT_SECRET in the configuration file or as environment variables.
+You'll need to set them as the variables  GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET in the configuration file or as environment variables.

 #### Now, to setup the OAuth.